 Effective January 1, 2017, the IRS eliminated its staggered five-year remedial amendment cycle system for individually designed qualified retirement plans and no longer accepts applications for determination letters.
 The System's letter of determination was effective through January 31, 2019.
 The IRS' current determination letter program, in general, provides that a plan sponsor that maintains a qualified plan, with a favorable determination letter, may continue to rely on the determination with respect to any plan provision, until such time that the plan provision subsequently is amended or affected by a change in law.
 The Boards retained the services of the law firm of Ice Miller, LLP (Ice Miller) to assist with a review of our plan documents and applicable statutes in effect through 2013, and any plan amendments or changes to provisions made after January 1, 2014.
 Based on their initial review, since the date of the plan's favorable determination letter May 26, 2014, the plan has been timely amended to comply with the changes required to be tax qualified under Internal Revenue Code § 401 (a).
-Staff began work with Ice Miller in 2019 to review the Retirement Systems' plan provisions for continued IRS Compliance.
+Staff' began work with Ice Miller in 2019 to review the Retirement Systems' plan provisions for continued IRS Compliance.
 The proposal from Ice Miller to participate in the IRS Comply Now program included updating of the Systems' plan provisions to incorporate certain distribution provisions and new provisions required by the Setting Every Community Up for Retirement Enhancement (SECURE) and Coronavirus Aid, Relief and Economic Security (CARES) Acts.
 Comply Now reports detailing the changes to be considered were presented to the Boards during fiscal year 2021.
-However, submission to the IRS Comply Now program is delayed due to review of additional provisions to be considered.
-Ice Miller expects to submit the request to the IRS during fiscal year 2024.
+Given the passage of SECURE 2.0 in 2022, Staff will work with counsel on additional updates to, amendments of the plans.

-Retirement Benefits Staff have continued to provide all the necessary information and support that Members need, answering individual questions, and assisting members in making informed decisions regarding retirement.
+Retirement Benefits Staff have continued to provide all the necessary information and support that Members need, answering individual questions and assisting members in making informed decisions regarding retirement.
 Staff are available to assist and answer member questions via telephone, face to face meetings and via online video conferencing.
 Staff also provide further outreach to active employees via the Mid-Career Retirement Seminars.
 These seminars provide an overview of the benefits available to active members who may be considering retirement or Deferred Retirement Option Program (DROP) in the next 5-10 years.

-With the assistance of its actuary and staff, the Board completed the annual actuarial valuations for June 30, 2023 and 2022, and Governmental Accounting Standards Board (GASB) Statement No. 67, which redefines pension liability and expense for financial reporting purposes only.
+With the assistance of its actuary and staff, the Board completed the annual actuarial valuations for June 30, 2024 and 2023, and Governmental Accounting Standards Board (GASB) Statement No. 67, which redefines pension liability and expense for financial reporting purposes only.
 In accordance with Actuarial Standards of Practice (ASOP) No. 51, the System's actuary has identified and assessed risks that may be reasonably anticipated to significantly affect the System's future financial condition, which helps intended users of the actuarial findings gain a better understanding of risks inherent in the measurements of pension obligations and actuarially determined pension plan contributions.